ColorMaestro/TaskManager/README.md

 - `/tasks help` - shows this help
 - `/addmember <IGN>` - adds player as member
 - `/dashboard` - shows tasks dashboard
+- `/dashboard <IGN>` - jumps directly in dashboard to active tasks of selected member
 - `/tasks given` - shows tasks, which you are advising
 - `/tasks stats` - shows task statistics
 - `/tasks [IGN]` - shows your or other player tasks